PCdurham/UAV2Sen/README.md

 2. Scikit-Learn
 3. Scikit-Image
 4. Rasterio
+5. GDAL
-5. Pandas
+6. Pandas
-6. Seaborn
+7. Seaborn

-We recommend using the Anaconda distribution of Python 3 which installs all the needed libraries except rasterio and tensorflow.
+We recommend using the Anaconda distribution of Python 3 which installs all the needed libraries except GDAL, rasterio and tensorflow.

 ## Usage